petrilli/ft-site/index.md

 - Production
 - Debugging

-A key driver for Funcatron is to address software at each stage of the lifecycle.
+Funcatron addresses software at each stage of the lifecycle.

 ### Authoring